greenbone/gvm-tools/docs/glossary.rst

     <https://community.greenbone.net/t/about-the-source-edition-gse-category/176>`_
     covers the actual source codes of the Greenbone application stack for vulnerability scanning and vulnerability management :term:`GVM`.
     The source edition is adopted by external third parties.
-E.g. if your :term:`GVM` stack is provided by a Linux Distribution then it is build from the Greenbone Source Edition.
+E.g., if your :term:`GVM` stack is provided by a Linux Distribution, it is build from the Greenbone Source Edition.